tobymao/sqlglot/posts/onboarding.md

         }
 ```

-This example demonstrates how certain parts of the base Dialect class can be overridden.

-Even though it is a fairly realistic starting point, we strongly encourage you to study existing dialect implementations to understand how their various components can be modified.
+Even though this example is a fairly realistic starting point, we strongly encourage you to study existing dialect implementations to understand how their various components can be modified.

 ## Schema